Jekabz/someNotes/Databases/SQL/SQL2.md

   * `private` -- *available to UDT itself*
   * `protected` -- *available to UDT itself and its subtypes*
 * behaves like a __class__
-* There are two types of UDT:
+* There are two types of UDT

   *__Distinct types___:
     * Simpler than __Structured types__
     * a single data type